Hard Anodising Polymer Composite

 The Apticote 350 Hard Anodising Polymer Composite range combines the hardness of aluminium oxide with the lubrication, wear resistance and corrosion protection of fluorocarbon polymers.
 The polymer is permanently locked within the structure of the newly formed hard anodised layer, resulting in a hard, continuously lubricating polymer/ceramic surface.

 The hard anodising coating is combined with micro-scale polymer pigments ensuring that the polymer is absorbs deep into the anodising layer.
-Combining this with our high accurate chemistry along with the professional laboratory, skilled operators and comprehensive quality inspections ensure that our Apticote 350 hard anodised polymer coating.
+Combining this with our highly accurate chemistry along with the professional laboratory, skilled operators and comprehensive quality inspections ensures that our Apticote 350 hard anodised polymer coating outperforms conventional coatings.

 For maximum hardness